 Which antiepileptic drug (AED)?

-Therefore, valproate must be avoided in women who are able to have babies.
+Therefore, valproate must be avoided in women of childbearing age.

 Contraception and antiepileptic drugs

 For women who want user-independent highly effective contraception, the Mirena intrauterine device may be the appropriate choice.
 Oral Contraceptive Pills (OCPs) are effective for many women on AEDs as long as they are taken daily at the same time and are not forgotten.
 It is important to ask your doctor about any possible problems with the OCP and your AED because some AEDs may enhance the metabolic breakdown of the OCP and also may affect other implanted hormones such as Implanon or Depo-provera.
 This might increase the risk of an unexpected pregnancy.
 The AEDs with this disadvantage include phenytoin, carbamazepine, barbiturates and also topiramate and perampanel in higher doses.
 If these methods are used, your doctor may consider prescribing a higher oestrogen containing OCP.
 The use of an additional barrier contraceptive method will help to ensure contraception.
 Some oral hormones can lower blood lamotrigine levels and may increase the risk of seizures.